-Contents Article PART 1 6 INTRODUCTORY Interpretation .......6 2 PART 2 13 CONFISCATION ORDERS AND INSTRUMENTALITIES FORFEITURE ORDERS 13 3 4 Amount to be recovered under confiscation order ......14 5 Confiscation order relating to a course of relevant criminal conduct ......14 6 7 8 9 Powers of the Court where defendant has died or absconded .......20 Effect of confiscation order or instrumentalities forfeiture order on sentencing of 10 11 12 Reconsideration of case where Court has not considered a confiscation order .......
-22 13 Reconsideration of determination that defendant has not benefited ......23 14 15 16 17 18 Interest on sums unpaid under confiscation orders or instrumentalities forfeiture 19 20 21 Variation of confiscation order or instrumentalities forfeiture order where realisable 22 23

-25 26 Compensation where defendant not convicted .
-32 20 compensation, where absconder acquitted .
-33 27 Cancellation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder returns 28 Variation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder returns 28A Enforcement of confiscation orders or instrumentalities forfeiture orders in a coun or territory outside Jersey 28B Instrumentalities forfeiture orders .36 PART 3 38 MONEY I AUNDERING 38 29 Criminal property .38 30 Offences of dealing with criminal property 31 Concealment etc. of criminal property .
-39 32 Protection for disclosures, and defence of intended disclosure 33 Restrictions on further disclosure 34 Further disclosure permitted for certain purposes .41 34A Failure to disclose knowledge or suspicion of money laundering 34B Statutory defences .
-42 34C Cases to which Article 34A does not apply .
-43 34D Failure in a financial institution to report to designated police officer, designated customs officer or nominated officer .
-43 34E Designated police and customs officers .
-45 35 Tipping off and interference with material .
-45 35A Failure to prevent money laundering .
-46 36 Financial services business .
-47 37 Procedures to prevent and detect money laundering .
-47 PART 4 49 EXTERNA AL CONFISCATION ORDERS 49 38 Recognition of external confiscation orders .
-49 39 Registration of external confiscation orders PART 5 50 MISCELL 50 39A Offences by bodies corporate and others .50 40 Investigations relating to proceeds of criminal conduct or instrumentalities 41 Authority for search 41A Financial information and monitoring .54 41B Financial intelligence gathering etc. .54 42 42A Regulations .
-55 43 Orders .
-55 44 Rules of Court .55 45 Citation .
+Contents Article

+PART 1 6

+INTRODU ICTORY 6

+1 Interpretation 6

+2 Meanings of expressions relating to realisable property .
+10

+PART 2 13

+CONFISC ATION ORDERS AND INSTRUMENTALITIES FORFEITURE ORDERS 13

+3 Confiscation orders

+4 Amount to be recovered under confiscation order .
+14

+5 Confiscation order relating to a course of relevant criminal conduct .
+15

+6 Postponed determinations .
+16

+7 Statements relating to criminal offences .
+17

+8 Provision of information by defendant

+9 Powers of the Court where defendant has died or absconded .
+20

+10 Effect of confiscation order or instrumentalities forfeiture order on sentencing of

+absconder .
+20

+11 Enforcement of confiscation orders and instrumentalities forfeiture orders .
+21

+12 Reconsideration of case where Court has not considered a confiscation order

+13 Reconsideration of determination that defendant has not benefited .
+23

+14 Revised assessment of benefit already determined .
+24

+15 Cases in which saisies judiciaires may be made .
+25

+16 Saisies judiciaires .
+27

+17 Realisation of property .
+28

+18 Interest on sums unpaid under confiscation orders or instrumentalities forfeiture

+orders .
+28

+19 Increase in realisable property .
+29

+20 Application of proceeds of realisation and other sums .
+29

+21 Variation of confiscation order or instrumentalities forfeiture order where realisab

+property is inadequate

+22 Bankruptcy of defendant

+23 Limitation of liability of Viscount

+24 Criminal Offences Confiscations Fund .31

+25 Compensation where defendant not convicted .
+32

+26 Cancellation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder acquitted 22

+27 Cancellation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder returns

+28 Variation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder returns

+28A Enforcement of confiscation orders or instrumentalities forfeiture orders in a coun

+or territory outside Jersey .
+35

+28B Instrumentalities forfeiture orders .
+36

+PART 3 38

+MONEY I AUNDERING 38

+29 Criminal property .
+38

+30 Offences of dealing with criminal property

+31 Concealment etc. of criminal property .
+39

+32 Protection for disclosures, and defence of intended disclosure .
+40

+33 Restrictions on further disclosure

+34 Further disclosure permitted for certain purposes .
+41

+34A Failure to disclose knowledge or suspicion of money laundering .
+42

+34B Statutory defences .
+43

+34C Cases to which Article 34A does not apply .
+43

+34D Failure in a financial institution to report to designated police officer, designated

+customs officer or nominated officer .
+43

+34E Designated police and customs officers

+35 Tipping off and interference with material

+35A Failure to prevent money laundering

+36 Financial services business

+37 Procedures to prevent and detect money laundering .
+47

+PART 4 49

+EXTERNA L CONFISCATION ORDERS 49

+38 Recognition of external confiscation orders .
+49

+39 Registration of external confiscation orders

+PART 5 50

+MISCELL ANEOUS 50

+39A Offences by bodies corporate and others 50

+40 Investigations relating to proceeds of criminal conduct or instrumentalities

+41 Authority for search

+41A Financial information and monitoring

+41B Financial intelligence gathering etc

+42

+42A Regulations

+43 Orders

+44 Rules of Court .
+55

+45 Citation .
 55